Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Model and Estimation

 Since m-separations are not fully determined by the skeleton and the v-structures of a graph, it is also worthwhile to look at larger subgraphs.
 This leads, for example, to the following result: if two graphs are distributionally equivalent and a particular path is a so-called discriminating path in both graphs, then the discriminated triple will be a collider in both or in neither \citep[see][Section 3.4]{AliA09}.

 The criteria given above are not complete, in the sense that there exist BAPs that are not distributionally equivalent and yet this cannot be proven by applying these results.
 For example, the BAPs in Figure \ref{fig:counterexample2} are not distributionally equivalent, which can be shown using the results of \citet{ShpI14}.
-However, they both have no m-separations, and for every pair of induced subgraphs the BAPs obtained \emph{are} distributionally equivalent.
+However, they both have no m-separations.
 A complete characterization remains an open problem.